Health & Wellness

 Tips for preventing an uncomfortable ear infection

 Getting water trapped in your ears isn’t a pleasant feeling, and the experience is no different for your dog.
 Not only is it uncomfortable for pups, but it sets the stage for painful fungal and bacterial infections.
-Fetch by The Dodo’s on-staff veterinarian Dr. Aliya McCullough shares some tips for preventing water from getting into your dog’s ears and how to help your pup if it does happen.
+Fetch’s on-staff veterinarian Dr. Aliya McCullough shares some tips for preventing water from getting into your dog’s ears and how to help your pup if it does happen.

 Can dogs get water in their ears?